devlooped/SponsorLink/readme.md

    * `org`: the user is a member of an organization that sponsors the author.
    * `contrib`: the user is a contributor to the author's project(s).
    * `team`: the user is team a member of the author's organization.
+   * `oss`: the user is an author or contributor to an active open-source nuget package.
+     Elegibility can be checked at [OSS Authors](https://www.devlooped.com/SponsorLink/github/oss/)
-* Typically, an autor would consider any of the above roles to qualify as an active sponsor, but the actual behavior is up to the library/tool author.
+* Typically, an autor would consider any of the above roles to qualify as an active sponsor (direct, indirect and implicit, respectively), but the actual behavior is up to the library/tool author.

 [Explore the documentation site](https://www.devlooped.com/SponsorLink) to learn more, and make sure to check the [privacy statement](https://www.devlooped.com/SponsorLink/privacy/).